Abulegenov/custom_Kazakh_language_with_EasyOCR/README.md

    - Neither model performed well (as expected), but the **fine-tuned Russian model** showed slightly better results.

 4. **Future Improvements**:
   - Increase dataset size and diversity.
+Include proper methods for processings.
   - Optimize training settings (augmentations, hyperparameters, better choice of models for detection and recognition).

 Step by step implementation is in .ipynb file